thehaseebshah/garden/content/Public Rulebook/Current Rules (conflict 2024-07-04-03-03-04).md

 8. We can't watch short films or film summaries that have an immodest plot.
 9. We can't contact random people of the opposite gender with the intention of talking to them to pass time or for entertainment.
 10. Not following for 30 minutes or less causes 3 P2s.
 More penalties for more hours.
-11. Exception to all of the above and other related rules is Mahnoor.
-(Applies July 6 1747)
 ### 5. _**Tahajjud Protocol**_:
 1. Tahajjud + Dua for at least 5 minutes while sitting + Zikr Bil Jahr (if given)
 2. Isolation for 30 Min + No Devices for 30 Min